open-telemetry/opentelemetry-php/docs/laravel-integration.md

 Laravel comes with most packages needed for development out of the box, so for this example, we will only require the open-telemetry PHP package.
 Let's run `composer require open-telemetry/opentelemetry` to pull that in.

-** Notes **
-As of the time of writing this, Laravel ships with Guzzle version `^7.0.1`,  but our open-telemetry PHP package uses Guzzle version `^6.2.0`, so pulling in open-telemetry PHP could lead to errors around unresolved packages.
-To fix the errors run `composer require guzzlehttp/guzzle:^6.2.0` to downgrade Guzzle first.
-Then run  `composer require open-telemetry/opentelemetry` to pull in the open-telemetry package.

 ## Step 3 - Bundle Zipkin and  Jaeger into the Application

 To visualize traces exported from our application, we need to integrate open source tracing tools [Zipkin](https://zipkin.io/) and [Jaeger](https://www.jaegertracing.io/) into our setup using docker.